EJP-ORION/OH-Surveillance-Codex/docs/4-the-data-principle.rst

 decision-making, research, and discovery, all of which are important components of One Health surveillance.

 Scope
 -----

-The Data principle aims to support cross-sectoral data interoperability *respecting data provenance* established at the data source. *If* data will be shared, *how* data will be shared and *who* has access to those data is the responsibility of data providers.
-Legal and technical aspects related to data sharing are beyond the scope of the Data principle.
+The Data principle aims to support cross-sectoral data interoperability *respecting data provenance* established at the data source. *If* data will be shared, *how* data will be shared and *who* has access to that data is the responsibility of data providers and therefore beyond the scope of the Data principle, as are legal and technical aspects.

-Data interoperability is supported under two models of cross-sectoral
+Data interoperability can be achieved under two scenarios of cross-sectoral cooperation:
-cooperation:

-1) A single sector produces and analyses data, and annotates the data with the relevant context using machine readable knowledge models, allowing other sectors to reuse the data.
+1) A single sector produces and analyses data, and annotates the data with the relevant context using e.g. machine readable knowledge models, that assure other sectors can reuse the data.

 2) Health sectors work in collaboration to produce information from data and support decision-making, analysing data jointly.